molssi-seamm/molssi-seamm.github.io/source/html/users/using_seamm/index.rst

 	    :align: center
 	    :alt: An example flowchart

-that defines the steps you want in your simulation.
+that defines the :term:`steps<step>` you want in your simulation.
 Once you are satisfied with it, there are a number ways to run it ... but first, some more detail in running the SEAMM GUI and creating flowcharts.

 Starting the SEAMM GUI
 **********************